postcss/autoprefixer/README.md

 ## Browsers

-Autoprefixer uses [Browserslist], so you can specify the browsers you want to target in your project by queries like `> 5%` (see [Best Practices]).
+Autoprefixer uses [Browserslist], so you can specify the browsers you want to target in your project with queries like `> 5%` (see [Best Practices]).

-The best way to provide browsers is `.browserslistrc` config or `package.json` with `browserslist` key.
-Put it in your project root.
+The best way to provide browsers is a `.browserslistrc` file in your project root, or by adding a `browserslist` key to your `package.json`.

-We recommend to avoid Autoprefixer option and use `.browserslistrc` config or `package.json`.
-In this case browsers will be shared with other tools like [babel-preset-env] or [Stylelint].
+We recommend the use of these options over passing options to Autoprefixer so that the config can be shared with other tools such as [babel-preset-env] and [Stylelint].

-See [Browserslist docs] for queries, browser names, config format, and default value.
+See [Browserslist docs] for queries, browser names, config format, and defaults.

 [Browserslist docs]: https://github.com/ai/browserslist#queries
 [babel-preset-env]:  https://github.com/babel/babel/tree/master/packages/babel-preset-env